How often have you heard your child say that their handwriting isn’t good?

-How the good and bad handwriting labels can do more damage than you realise.
+How saying the words ‘good’ or ‘ bad’ can do more damage than you realise.

 It seems that we are all too quick to judge and label children in these recent years.
 Children are told that they need to work harder at a variety of academic aspects.
 This includes children’s reading and of course their writing too.